AndreasBriese/breeze/README.md

 d.)
 Long sequences of rounded numbers with lim 1 or lim 0 ... ; solved by (S2)

 <center>... ding-dong ...</center>

 **And this is the solution for *a.)*, *b.)*:**

     (S3) Combine two (or more) logistic map functions with different k-values by "reseeding" them from each other

 ---

 ###Expand the mining capacity of the logistic map (LM)

-Soma approaches use LM by emitting one bit from each calculation result.
+Some approaches use LM by emitting one bit from each calculation result.
 This can be done by evaluating the difference to the preceeding result (higher/lower) or by evaluating x >= 0.5 (limis logmap results/length).
-Persohn and Povinelli (2012) resumed, CB-PRNG proved to be ineffective and slow compared to classical LCG - guess, that's appropriate if looking at the above mentioned bit generation scheme.
+Persohn and Povinelli (2012) resumed, CB-PRNG proved to be ineffective and slow compared to classical LCG - i guess, that is an appropriate resumee if looking at the above mentioned bit generation scheme.

 But IEEE 754 double floating point values &gt;0 and &lt;1 can store more than one bit of entropy from chaos. **Breeze** uses 28 to 51 bits of the normalized mantissa (“significand field”) of each logistic map output.
 Since this is smaller than uint64's capacity two (or more) map states are combined to compute output states using an ARX algorithm.